Quickstart

 You can use the init

-command to generate a new project form existing models.
+command to create a new project from existing models.

 The init